-5.11.
-The need for public communications changes as the emergency evolves.
-During the emergency response phase9, the primary focus will be on means to communicate with the public on aspects that will support informed decisions on the onset of the emergency and effective implementation of necessary emergency response actions recommended by respective authorities.

-5.12.
-As the source is being brought under control and the situation is being confirmed to be stabileizing, the authorities will shift their emergency response efforts to actions that support the termination of wards those aimed to enable the emergency to be terminated so that and a return to normal living conditions can be ensured for affected populations, including-as appropriate and the resumption of normal social and economic activitiesy can be facilitated.
-During this period (referred to as the transition phase, see para.
-3.46 and DS474 [1][67]), various actions that were taken or restrictions imposed during the emergency response are to be adapted or lifted-which.
-This, in turn, will impact affected populations and other interested parties, as well as and their information needs and priorities.

-5.13.
-Requirement 18 of GSR Part 7 [2] requires that the termination of a nuclear or radiological emergency to beis based on a formal decision that is made public and to-includes prior consultation with interested parties, as appropriate.-In addition, it specifies the need for arrangements, as appropriatefor, public communication arrangements to consider include those for communicating with the public the "reasons for any adjustment of protective actions and other response actions and other arrangements aimed at enabling the termination of the emergency."
-The as well as for monitoring of public opinion and the reaction in the news media "in order to ensure that any concerns can be promptly addressed" [2] must also be considered when developing public communication at this stage.
+- 5.11.
+The need for public communication changes as the emergency evolves.
+During the emergency response phase11, the primary focus will be on means to communicate with the public on aspects that will support informed decisions on the onset of the emergency and effective implementation of necessary emergency response actions recommended by respective authorities. - 5.12.
+As the source is being brought under control and the situation is stabilizing, authorities will shift emergency response efforts to actions that support the termination of the emergency and a return to normal living conditions for affected populations, including normal social and economic activities.
+During this period (referred to as the transition phase, see paras 3.46-3.47 and DS474 [7]), various actions that were taken or restrictions imposed during the emergency response are to be adapted or lifted.
+This will impact affected populations and other interested parties, as well as their information needs and priorities. - 5.13.
+Requirement 18 of GSR Part 7 [2] requires that the termination of a nuclear or radiological emergency is based on a formal decision that is made public and includes prior consultation with interested parties, as appropriate.
+In addition, it specifies the need for arrangements for public communication to include the "reasons for any adjustment of protective actions and other response actions and other arrangements aimed at enabling the termination of the emergency."
+The monitoring of public opinion and the reaction in the news media "in order to ensure that any concerns can be promptly addressed" [2] must also be considered when developing public communication at this stage. - 5.14.

-5.14.
 To address the needs for continued communication and consultation with the public and other interested parties during the transition phase in line with GSR Part 7 [2], DS474 [7] recommends that a mechanism and the means for continued communication and consultation with all interested parties, including local communities, are put in place for the purposes of smooth and orderly transitioning to an existing exposure situation as part of the prerequisites to enable the termination of the emergency.

-9 "The period of time from the detection of conditions warranting an emergency response until the completion of all the actions taken in anticipation of or in response to the radiological conditions expected in the first few months of the emergency.
-This phase typically ends when the situation is under control, the off-site radiological conditions have been characterized sufficiently well to identify where food restrictions and temporary relocation are required, and all required food restrictions and temporary relocations have been implemented."
-[8]